-Cash solvency will provide a solid financial backbone that will allow to give returns to shareholders in the form of dividends and share repurchase.
-This will build shareholders’ confidence, which will bring significant breathing room to operate.
+Cash solvency will provide a solid financial backbone and giving returns to shareholders.
+The returns are in the form of dividends and share repurchase.
+The process will build shareholders’ confidence, which will bring significant breathing room to operate.

 What happens when there are no cash savings?

-A lack of cash can threaten a business’ liquidity status, diminishing its ability to pay creditors.
-If a business shows signs of a cash problem, the borrowing capacity will dry up fast as lenders will doubt the ability to repay debts.
-This may cause cost of capital to rise and push the business to the verge of bankruptcy.
+A lack of cash can threaten a business’ liquidity status.
+Thus, diminishing its ability to pay creditors.
+If a company shows signs of a cash problem, the borrowing capacity will dry up fast.
+So, lenders will doubt the ability to repay debts.
+It may cause the cost of capital to rise and push the business to the verge of bankruptcy.

 Cash-saving strategies for SMEs